Musk: I'll sell 10% of Tesla stock based on Twitter poll

 SILVER SPRING, Md.
-(AP) — Tesla shares slumped more than 6% at the opening bell Monday after CEO Elon Musk said he would sell 10% of his holdings in the electric car maker — more than $20 billion worth by most calculations — based on the results of a poll he conducted on Twitter over the weekend.
+(AP) — Tesla shares closed Monday down nearly 5% after CEO Elon Musk said he would sell 10% of his holdings in the electric car maker — more than $20 billion worth by most calculations — based on the results of a poll he conducted on Twitter over the weekend.

-According to analyst Daniel Ives of WedBush Securities, Musk owns about 23% of Tesla's stock and has about $10 billion in taxes coming due to stock options that vest next summer.
+According to analyst Daniel Ives of Wedbush Securities, Musk owns about 23% of Tesla's stock and has about $10 billion in taxes coming due on stock options that vest next summer.

+Much of Musk’s wealth is held in shares of Tesla, which does not pay him a cash salary.

 Many on Wall Street assumed Musk would be selling closer to 5% of his stake, Ives said, but even doubling that number doesn't cause him or his firm great concern.
 Ives said better to “rip the Band-Aid off now" and avoid speculation.